niteshbhat/foodorderingsystem/README.md

  3. Bundle all these as helm chart
  4. Share us the website code and dockerfile via github and a readme file on how to run this and make it up on our kubernetes cluster to test Should be able to create at-least one order successfully

-Built With This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
-The Dockerfile installs the following required extensions for the
+#Project Details

-PHP application:
+The Dockerfile installs the following required extensions for the PHP application:
 Mysql
 libzip-dev
 zip